 Tempering is a term used in cooking when an ingredient—or two—needs to be stabilized, meaning its characteristics remain the same and aren't altered in any way.
 We see this technique used when combining ingredients that are each at completely different temperatures.
 In the kitchen, for instance, when a hot liquid like soup or stock is mixed directly with a cold item like cream or sour cream or eggs, the cold product will tend to curdle as the soup's heat coagulates the proteins in the dairy.
 Tempering is used to avoid this from happening.

-The tempering technique is also utilized when adding melted chocolate to other ingredients to prevent it from seizing, but this should not be confused with the method of tempering chocolate in candy making; chocolate is tempered by heating and cooling and heating again to stabilize the fat in the chocolate so it achieves a shiny appearance and doesn't crystallize or "bloom" once it cools.
+The tempering technique is also utilized when adding melted chocolate to other ingredients to prevent it from seizing.
+This should not be confused with the method of tempering chocolate in candy making; chocolate is tempered by heating and cooling and heating again to stabilize the fat in the chocolate, so it achieves a shiny appearance and doesn't crystallize or "bloom" once it cools.